RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/configuring-aws-route53-dns-redis-enterprise.md

 to the resolvers and the forwarding DNS, so that they will be able to resolve the IP address of one of them and query it for node's IP.
 To achieve that, we have to define a new record in *Route53*, an *NS* record for Name Server record.
-So, once again, we will clic on the button to *Create \[a\] Record Set* and we will enter the relevant information in the right panel.
+So, once again, we will click on the button to *Create \[a\] Record Set* and we will enter the relevant information in the right panel.